 AI accelerates and augments human work, but most output from AI-powered systems should still be reviewed for accuracy (AI – like the data it’s trained on – can be wrong).

 As with the example of manufacturing cobots, some of the most impactful applications of AI in business will involve humans and AI systems collaborating.
-MIT research posits that humans working with AI can be “super-minds” capable of “cognitive and physical tasks that could not be done before.”
+Research from US-based MIT posits that humans working with AI can be ‘super-minds’ capable of ‘cognitive and physical tasks that could not be done before.’

 Leveraging AI in business can also free up staff time by eliminating manual tasks.
 By delegating repetitive or time-consuming tasks to AI, staff can focus on more important and engaging areas of the business, like strategy development, marketing or customer-facing relations.